Shining (Swedish band)

-Shining is a Swedish black metal band, formed by Niklas Kvarforth in Halmstad in 1996.
+Shining is a Swedish depressive suicidal black metal band, formed by Niklas Kvarforth in Halmstad in 1996.

 Shining's musical style is dark, aggressive and depressive, with progressive musical elements and personal and often suicide-themed lyrics.
 The band's music is composed primarily by Kvarforth, whose behaviour has led to numerous controversies over the years.

 Shining have released eleven studio albums to date.

 History

 Kvarforth is the main composer and vocalist of the band and started the band when he was twelve.
 By the time Kvarforth was fourteen, Shining had released their first EP Submit to Selfdestruction (1998) on which he played guitars and bass.
 It was not until the band released their first album, Within Deep Dark Chambers (2000), that Kvarforth became the band's vocalist.

 The band's name does not refer to the book The Shining or the film based on it, but rather it means "the path to enlightenment", according to Kvarforth.

 The band released two more albums Livets ändhållplats (2001) and Angst, Självdestruktivitetens Emissarie (2002), before splitting up in August 2004.
 Their fourth album, The Eerie Cold (2005), was supposed to be their last, but the band reformed later the same year with a new line-up capable of live shows.

 Kvarforth disappeared in July 2006 and a rumor was spread he was presumed to have committed suicide.
 On 23 August 2006 the band posted a statement on their website declaring Kvarforth had disappeared.
 The band was said to continue with a new singer named "Ghoul," as one of the wishes from Kvarforth.